Blog

 Text Contrast, or the Lack of It

-A common website accessibility issue is light color text on a light background.
+This is the most common website accessibility issue – light color text on a light background.
 This does not provide enough contrast and may be unreadable for a vision- impaired person.
 Light colors and text may be a trend, but they are difficult, if not impossible for a vision impaired person to read.
 There is contrast checker at the bottom of this page in so you can check the colors against to see if there is enough contrast.

 Site Toggle